 In some situations, Aura may share your information with third parties who may collect, store, use, process and transfer the data for Aura.
 Aura employs oversight processes and controls to the secure sharing of data with only trusted parties.

-Neither Aura, nor any of the companies that comprise Aura, sell your personal information (except if you utilize our free products).
+Neither Aura, nor any of the companies that comprise Aura, sell your personal data.

 3.1.
 In General